strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 4. At the bottom of the page, update the **Title** to `My Wonderful Strapi Blog` in the **Hero** field group.
 5. Finally, click **Save**.

-### Step 4: Restart the server to reflect latest changes
+### Step 4: Restart the servers to reflect latest changes

 Gatsby is a static-site generator.
-It means that you need to restart the server for changes to appear on the frontend:
+It means that you need to restart the servers for changes to appear on the frontend:

 1. In your terminal, press `Ctrl-C` to stop the servers.
+2. Make sure you are in the `my-project` folder.
+If not, type `cd my-project` and press `Enter`.
-2. Restart the servers by typing `yarn develop` (or `npm run develop`) and press `Enter`.
+3. Restart the servers by typing `yarn develop` (or `npm run develop`) and press `Enter`.

 After a few moments, you should see your blog with its updated title running at [http://localhost:8000](http://localhost:8000).
 The `Hello World!` article you have just created is also visible at the bottom of the page.